EYES WIDE SHUT ANALYSIS - PART SEVEN

 Welcome to Somerton has a post that shows how in a set photo of Emilio standing before the Caffe Da Emilio, one of the garbage cans has on it Shepard Fairey's Andre the Giant image under which Fairey would put the word OBEY, inspired by the John Carpenter movie They Live.
 In that movie, the hero learns via a pair of sunglasses that aliens live amongst humans and are controlling the world through media.
 It's only with the sunglasses one can see their true faces and the true messages behind ads etc. In the photo of Emilio on the steps of the Caffe, we only see the face of Andre on the can, not the word OBEY.
 What is most interesting to me about this is that Fairey says he developed the art as an experiment in phenomenology.

-Before continuing, should also consider that in Lolita, when Humbert becomes upset upon his discover that Lolita has left the hospital, one of the men who holds him down in the hospital hallway is a large black man whose name is Andre.
+Before continuing, should also consider that in Lolita, when Humbert becomes upset upon his discovery that Lolita has left the hospital, one of the men who holds him down in the hospital hallway is a large black man whose name is Andre.
 At the end of that scene, given the task of helping Humbert home, he lifts him up and is rather touchingly observed brushing Humbert's clothing clean as he leads him to the door.

 Now, onto phenomenology.